-- Trip Routing Service: Detailed maps of North America are provided when requested either with the most direct route or the most scenic route.
-There is a limit of six requests per year.
-Additional travel information is also available.
-Allow three weeks for delivery. - Trip Interruption Benefits and Assistance: Must be over 250 kilometres from where your trip was started to qualify.
+- Trip Routing Service: Limit of six requests per year. - Trip Interruption Benefits and Assistance: Must be over 250 kilometres from where your trip was started to qualify.
 General Motors of Canada Limited requires pre-authorization, original detailed receipts, and a copy of the repair orders.
 Once authorization has been received, the Roadside Assistance advisor will help you make arrangements and explain how to receive payment. - Alternative Service: If assistance cannot be provided right away, the Roadside Assistance advisor may give you permission to get local emergency road service.
 You will receive payment, up to \$100, after sending the original receipt to Roadside Assistance.
 Mechanical failures may be covered, however any cost for parts and labor for repairs not covered by the warranty are the owner responsibility.